THE HAPPY CASTLE COOPERATIVE

 In traditional capitalism, individuals often find themselves trapped in a cycle of endless toil at a job that's beneath them for a paycheck that isn't enough.
 A job where their labor enriches distant corporations and leaves little room for personal fulfillment or financial liberation.
 In stark contrast, our approach at Happy Castle promotes direct involvement and ownership in our enterprises, allowing members to actively participate in decision-making and reap the rewards of their efforts.
 By working together, we will cultivate a variety of business ideas—from artisan crafts and local food production to workshops and event hosting—that will generate income for the commune and its members.

-While these business concepts are still in the planning stages, our immediate focus will be on the Happy Castle Art Festival, which we aim to establish as our primary source of income in the near future.
+While these business concepts are still in the planning stages, our immediate focus will be on the Happy Castle Art Festival and Campground, which we aim to establish as our primary source of income in the near future.
 The festival will serve as a launchpad for our entrepreneurial spirit, attracting visitors who are eager to engage with our artistic offerings and community-driven initiatives.
 Through the festival and our future businesses, we will lay the foundation for a self-sustaining economy that prioritizes collective well-being and economic freedom for all members of our commune.

 These businesses will all play a part in building the self-sufficiency and financial sustainability of Happy Castle, helping us achieve our vision of an income-sharing community that thrives in harmony with the environment.
 Together, we’re not just building a community; we’re creating a model of economic empowerment that challenges the status quo and redefines success on our terms.